schlopp96/PyLoadBar/README.md

 ## Contributing to PyLoadBar

-- If you wish to help contribute to this project, along with the tools you need to develop and run tests, please run the following in your virtual env:
+- If you wish to help contribute to this project, please run the following in your virtual env to acquire the necessary dependencies and tools you need to develop and run tests:

 ```python
 pip install PyLoadBar[dev]